 Farley says her strongest influences are images of religious icons depicting female saints and the Virgin Mary, which,

 she says, "often convey women in strong, direct poses, as if they're carrying the weight of the world on their shoulders, yet are quite capable of doing so.
 It's the mixture of love and pathos that moves me, and what I try to convey in my own work, whether my character is a bold aviator or a cutesy child."

 For a long time, Farley's art existed side-by-side with her music, which flourished in the 1990s and early 2000s, culminating in the release of two seminal CDs -- the much-lauded Daddy's Little Girl (1997) and the acclaimed follow-up My Life of Crime (2002), both of which established her as one of the better-known and respected performers in New York's East Village.

 Daddy’s Little Girl was a Critics’ Choice pick in Billboard magazine, which later that year included Farley in a cover story that featured New York’s ten best unsigned acts.
 The disc garnered widespread acclaim, as reviewers were drawn to the literary and lyrical influences in the songs, buoyed by strong Beatles-like melodies and Farley’s knack for lush arrangements yet restrained production.
 (She would later be chosen as Producer of the Year for My Life of Crime by Gannett’s The Courier-News.)

-Her music career was cut short, however, soon after the release of My Life of Crime, due to complications of a longstanding and serious blood-clotting disorder.
+Her music career was cut short, however, soon after the release of My Life of Crime, due to complications of a longstanding blood-clotting disorder.
 Farley endured two life-threatening complications between 2002 and 2004, and it wasn't until 2008 that she began her blog The Drawing Board as a means to document the challenges of illness and chronic pain.

 Sign up for the monthly newsletter!